Practitioner Patient FAQs

 What if I need a referral to a Specialist Practitioner?

 NHS Practitioner Health (NHS PH) has a number of specially commissioned external specialist providers within and outside the London area.
 These providers have been chosen because they have expertise in managing sick health professionals and have robust systems for ensuring confidentiality.
-The PHS team will try to find the right service for you depending on your needs, preferred location and other factors.
+The PH team will try to find the right service for you depending on your needs, preferred location and other factors.
 The external providers include:

 - In-patient detoxification services for drug and/or alcohol dependence